 Hotel Europe - 43 Powell Street

 The Hotel Europe houses one ghost for sure and possibly two.
 The first ghost was reported in the 1980s by a contractor who was working on some repairs on his own in the cellar, close to a bricked up areaway entrance.
 He had left the cellar briefly to fetch something and, when he returned, his tools had been scattered about the floor by unseen hands.
 He then heard scratching noises coming from behind the brick wall and felt a bad presence.
-Frightened by the experience, he hastily gathered up all of his tools and departed from the cellar as fast as he could, refusing to work down there again.
+Frightened by the experience, he hastily gathered up all of his tools and left the cellar as fast as he could, refusing to work there ever again.
 To this day, scratching noises have been heard coming from the other side of the bricked up areaway in the cellar.
-It could be the sounds of rats or mice, of course, but remember - the areaways were all filled in years ago.
+It could be the sounds of rats or mice, but remember - the areaways were all filled in years ago.

 The second spirit, who could be same as the first, is the apparition of a man dressed in a black coat with a flat cap who appears in the poster shop on the street level.
 One evening in the early 2000s, just after closing, the poster store's owner first saw the ghost clearly reflected in the convex security mirror at the top end of the store, near the apex of the building.
 She was surprised to see him as she was sure that the store had been empty of customers when she'd locked the door.
 When she went to investigate, nobody was there.
 The man had suddenly and silently vanished.
 Shaken by the strange experience, she locked up and left in a hurry.
 She also reported seeing the apparition again on another occasion.
 Whoever the man is, he's probably confused by finding a poster store where his favourite watering hole once was!